 Vomiting (emesis) isn’t necessarily out of the ordinary but must never be ignored.
-If a bird is throwing up, something minor or serious has gone awry with the digestive process.
+If a parrot is throwing up, something has gone awry at some point in the digestive process.

 - After swallowing food, it’s moved into the crop (a pouch at the base of the esophagus).
 The crop moistens and softens food, storing it until it can be moved further down the digestive tract.